histfitter/histfitter/README.md

 source setup_lcg.sh
 ```

-HistFitter is also available in the ATLAS StatAnalysis release, e.g.:
+HistFitter is also available in the ATLAS StatAnalysis release, which can be loaded with `source setup_lcg.sh -s`, or standalone with:

 ```
 setupATLAS